JacobTStrong/mr-robogers-project/README.md

 Test: "It will replace all numbers containing the number 2 with "Boop!"
 Expect (rodgIfy(5).toEqual(["Beep!", "Boop!", 3, 4, 5]);

+Test: "It will replace all numbers containing the number 3 with "Won't you be my neighbor?"
+Expect (rodgIfy(5).toEqual(["Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]);

 # Programming Language Suggestor

 #### An independent project made to practice Arrays and Looping in JavaScript.
 This is the third and final project of the introduction to programming course at Epicodus!